redis/redis-om-node/README.md

 #### Searching on Numbers

-You can search against fields that contain numbers—both intergers and floating-point numbers—with all the comparisons you'd expect to see:
+You can search against fields that contain numbers—both integers and floating-point numbers—with all the comparisons you'd expect to see:

 ```javascript
 let albums